mariodesimone99/dl_project/readme.md

 # Code Comments

-The code has an extensive use of dictionaries to make abstraction of the task dependence, this let a loose coupling between task, training, statistics computation and model definition, to add a task it is necessary to implement its head in the model, define the statistics and add to the training pipeline.
+The code has an extensive use of dictionaries to make abstraction of the task dependence, this let a loose coupling between task, training, statistics computation and model definition.

+To add a task it is necessary to implement its head in the model, define the statistics and add to the training pipeline.